apmckinlay/natureapp/trees/birch.md

 visibility: high
 white_caption: "Paper/White Birch"
 ---
-Birch (20-70 ft) has triangular green **leaves** with serrated edges that turn yellow and then fall in autumn.
+Birches (20-70 ft) have triangular green **leaves** with serrated edges that turn yellow and then fall in autumn.
 The **bark** on mature trees is white and peels in paper-like strips.
 Male and female **catkins** form in the spring.

-Birch is common in the temperate and boreal forests of Canada and the northern United States.
+Birches are common in the temperate and boreal forests of Canada and the northern United States.

-**Paper/White Birch** is native to North America, while **Silver Birch** grows in Europe.
-Paper Birch thrives in moist soil at low to middle altitudes.
-It is one of the first trees to appear in burned areas. **Bog (Swamp) Birch**, a shrub (3-13 ft tall), and **Water Birch** (25-40 ft tall) grow around bogs and wet areas over many parts of North America.
-Unlike Paper Birch, the Water Birch’s brown bark doesn’t peel.
+**Paper/White Birches** are native to North America, while **Silver Birches** grow in Europe.
+Paper Birches thrive in moist soil at low to middle altitudes.
+They are one of the first trees to appear in burned areas. **Bog (Swamp) Birches**, a shrub (3-13 ft tall), and **Water Birches** (25-40 ft tall) grow around bogs and wet areas over many parts of North America.
+Unlike Paper Birches,  Water Birches' brown bark doesn’t peel.

 **Did you know?** Birch bark can be used as paper or to make baskets and canoes.